April 21, 2021•blog

 It’s crucial that we can trust our code as we run experiments.
 A false-negative experiment at the wrong time will cost you time, and could cost you a paper, an entire discovery, or more.
 Testing is the only good way we have to believe what your code tells you.

 When stuck with some incredibly complicated research code, I wrote a short guide to testing in research, and how to get neural networks to actually learn something.
-You can find it here.
-If you’d like to make changes, you can find an editable version online here.
+You can read it as a PDF.
+If you’d like to make changes, there’s also an editable Google Doc version.
 If you use it, I’d appreciate a link back!